Pride Month: What It Means to be an Ally

 Most importantly, an ally does the work alongside someone, not for them.
-An ally is a person who spreads awareness for the community they serve.
+An ally is a person who spreads awareness and supports the community they serve.

-- Gay and bisexual men experience abuse in intimate partner relationships at a rate of 2 in 5, which is comparable to the amount of domestic violence experienced by heterosexual women.
+- Gay and bisexual men experience abuse in intimate partner relationships at a rate of 2 in 5, which is comparable to the rates of domestic violence experienced by heterosexual women.

-- LGBT domestic violence is vastly underreported, unacknowledged, and often reported as something other than domestic violence.
+- Domestic violence in LGBTQ relationships is vastly underreported, unacknowledged, and often reported as something other than domestic violence.

 - Delaware, Montana and South Carolina explicitly exclude same-sex survivors of domestic violence from protection under criminal laws.

-- Nearly half of bisexual men and 4 in 10 gay men have experienced sexual violence other than rape in their lifetime
+- Nearly half of bisexual men and 4 in 10 gay men experience sexual violence other than rape in their lifetime.

-Abuse in the LGBT community is often unreported as this group faces more barriers to seeking services than others.
+Abuse in the LGBTQ community is often underreported because additional barriers to seeking services.

-- The belief that domestic violence does not occur in LGBT relationships and/or is a gender-based issue
+- The belief that domestic violence does not occur in LGBTQ relationships and/or is a gender-based issue

-- Societal anti-LGBT bias (homophobia, biphobia and transphobia)
+- Societal anti-LGBTQ bias (homophobia, biphobia and transphobia)

-- Lack of appropriate training regarding LGBT domestic violence for service providers
+- Lack of appropriate training regarding interpersonal violence in the LGBTQ community for service providers

-- A fear that airing of the problems among the LGBT population will take away from the progress toward equality or fuel anti-LGBT bias
+- A fear that airing problems among the LGBTQ population will take away from the progress toward equality or fuel anti-LGBTQ bias

 - Domestic violence shelters are typically female only, thus transgender people may not be allowed entrance into shelters or emergency facilities due to their gender/legal status

 - Listen.
 The best way to learn about important issues and the personal experiences of a community is to listen to the many people who have firsthand experience.
-By listening to the voices of marginalized groups we all gain a better understanding of different issues.
+By listening to the voices of underrepresented groups, we all gain a better understanding of different issues.

 - Educate yourself.
 Get online!
 Read blogs, articles, and stories.
 Watch videos.
 Learn history and current events.
 One of the best ways to grow as an ally is to challenge your own assumptions and continue learning.

 - Speak up.
 Use what you’ve learned!
-Speak up when you hear oppressive jokes, comments, and language.
-Share stories and experiences, but remember to give credit where credit is due.
-As allies, we help amplify the voices of the communities we stand beside.
+Speak up when you hear offensive or oppressive jokes, comments, and language.
+Share stories and experiences, but remember to give credit to those who have shared their experiences with you.
+As allies, we help amplify the voices of the communities support.

 PFLAG: “PFLAG is the extended family of the LGBTQ community.
 We’re made up of LGBTQ individuals, family members and allies.
 Because together, we’re stronger.”